chrispanag/greek-name-klitiki/README.md

 ## To be added

-* Some tests will be added soon
+* Some tests will be added soon (With a testing Framework)
 * Some documentation inside the code (JSDOC)

 ## License